epikhighs/2016-platform/README.md

         1. loaded in AMD module from es6 module
         1. loaded in AMD module from AMD module
 1. 3rd party vendor libs
-    1. loaded 3rd party vendor code that doesn't need to be shimmed
+    1. loaded 3rd party vendor code that doesn't need to be shimmed via npm/package.json config
-    1. needed to resolve.alias jQuery to jquery, then use import loader to import in jQuery to 3rd party libs that dep on jQuery existing on the global scope (e.g. select2, bootstrap etc)
+    1. needed to use ProvidePlugin to add jQuery, $ and window.jQuery to global scope
+    1. still keeping local copy of kendo until they figure out how to use a private NPM for distro
 1. Existing app compatibility
     1. using underscore-template-loader instead of tpl!
     1. using json-loader instead of text!